deepin-community/pillow/docs/reference/ImageDraw.rst

 .. py:method:: ImageDraw.textsize(text, font=None, spacing=4, direction=None, features=None, language=None, stroke_width=0)

-    Return the size of the given string, in pixels.
+    .. deprecated:: 9.2.0

+    See :ref:`deprecations <Font size and offset methods>` for more information.

     Use :py:meth:`textlength()` to measure the offset of following text with 1/64 pixel precision.
     Use :py:meth:`textbbox()` to get the exact bounding box based on an anchor.

+    Return the size of the given string, in pixels.

     .. note:: For historical reasons this function measures text height from the ascender line instead of the top, see :ref:`text-anchors`.